dask/dask/docs/source/institutional-faq.rst

 How would I set up Dask on institutional hardware?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You probably already have cluster resources.
+You already have cluster resources.
-Dask almost certainly can run on them today with only user permissions.
+Dask can run on them today without significant change.

 Most institutional clusters today have a resource manager.
 This is typically managed by IT, with some mild permissions given to users to